El Escorial, Real Biblioteca del Monasterio de San Lorenzo, MS Vitr. 10

 • Commentary (Spanish) by Ruiz Asencio, José M.; Ordax, Salvador A.

-• Full-size color reproduction of the entire original document, Zúñiga Book of Hours: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Zúñiga Hours: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 Binding